camptocamp/c2cgeoportal/doc/integrator/docker.rst

         settings[DB_KEY] = new

-By setting the ``SQLALCHEMY_URL`` environment variable in your composition for the WSGI image, you'll be able to change the DB connection used.
+By setting the ``SQLALCHEMY_URL`` environment variable in your composition for the WSGI image, you will be able to change the DB connection used.

 You can change your ``production.ini`` and ``development.ini`` files to use environment variables for configuring the loggers.
 Here is an example for